 - Native habitat/range: Common in dry open sites and forest edges and recently burned areas on both sides of the Cascades and out toward the coast from Northern California to British Columbia.
 Portland Plant List - yes.

 - Special features & uses: wildlife, pollinator, and hummingbird favorite, drought tolerant, nitrogen-fixer, hedgerows, bank stabilization, erosion control.
 Ethnobotanical/medicinally used in tea, as poultice for wounds, and as a dye for textiles.
 Also goes by the name “Soapbloom” because all parts of the plant contain saponin, and can be beaten with water to produce a lightly-fragrant, foamy soap that cleans the skin without removing oil and causing drying. ll not dry skin.
 Native peoples use the wood for smoking meat.

-Gardening with Red Stem Ceanothus: Red Stem Ceanothus loves exposed, sunny sites with rocky well-drained soils.
+Gardening with Red Stem Ceanothus: Red stem ceanothus loves exposed, sunny sites with rocky, sharply drained soils.
 It does not grow well in clay soils.
 Like many other Ceanothus, it requires wildfire for reproduction and proliferation and actually improves soil through nitrogen fixation.
 Useful in hedge rows and for bank stabilization and erosion control.